How Much is a Shingle Roof Repair?

-It is a sign to replace the roof if your roof is more than 20 years old and most of the shingles are damaged or badly worn.
-However, if your roof is basically sound and is at a relatively shallow pitch that you're comfortable working on, the repairs can be handled independently.
+It is a sign to replace the roof if your roof is more than 20 years old.
+Most of the shingles damaged or badly worn.
+However, if your roof is basically sound and is at a relatively shallow pitch that you're comfortable working on, independently handle the repairs.
 Generally, these are three most common ones shingle roof repair: replacing damaged shingles; gluing down a badly curled shingle, and repairing shingles that have cracked.
-It is highly recommended that always make roof repairs on a warm, dry afternoon.
+Always make roof repairs on a warm, dry afternoon.
 The reason is that the shingles will be suppler and less likely to crack.
-As on the roof is already a dangerous place, it is advised never climb onto a roof that's wet, icy or covered with morning dew.
+As on the roof is already a dangerous place, never climb onto a roof that's wet, icy or covered with morning dew.

 Basically, to do this, you need to replace the whole thing of part of a shingle is missing.
-Firstly, it is better to check for any leftover shingles from the last time the roof was worked on, if you are luckily you may find some from the builder or the roofer who handled the job left some behind.
+Firstly, it is better to check for any leftover shingles from the last roof work.
+If you are luckily you may find some from the builder or the roofer who handled the job left some behind.
 Another alternative is to purchase a bundle at a home center or lumberyard ($15 to $20 per square—100 sq. ft.—of standard three-tab shingles).
 Choose the closest one whenever you cannot find suitable shingles.

 The required tool for replacing a damaged shingle requires a flat pry bar, a utility knife, a hammer, and a handful of 11/4-in. roofing nails.
-Each shingle is initially secured with four nails; when the next shingle course above is installed, however, its nails also pass through the top edge of the shingles in the course below.
+Each shingle secures with four nails.
+The next shingle course above however, gets nails also pass through the top edge of the shingles in the course below.

 Begin removing the first row of nails by sliding the pry bar under the shingle immediately above the damaged one and smoothly lifting it to free it from the sealer strip.
 You'll see the first row of nails beneath.